VALENTINE’S “TOUGH LOVE” CHALLENGE

 Traffic directions to Vigo (via car).
-Please aim to arrive early and consider car sharing, wherever possible.
+Please aim to arrive early and consider car sharing, wherever possible (Covid rules permitting).
 Vigo is a small village close to the A227 (between Gravesend and Wrotham) see both maps below.
 Whilst there is ample parking Vigo Rugby Club is situated in a rural location and the area can get congested.

 General Race enquiries to: Race Entry/Admin enquiries to:

-Richard Grassick, Race Organiser &/ or Craig Murphy, Race Administrator
+Richard Grassick, Race Organiser &/ or Sam Merchant, Race Administrator

 10 Mile Course

 Important information regarding the 10k race

 The fastest of our 10 mile runners will likely complete their course, somewhere between 1 hour 15mins and 1 hour 20 mins.
 You will see that over half of the 10k course, is shared with the 10 mile course.